There are various types of teacup Pomeranian. What you should know before buying a Teacup Pomeranian

 Who Owns Teacup Pomeranian?

-- Paris Hilton, an American model, singer, actress, television and media personality, socialite, and businesswoman.
+- Paris Hilton, is an American model, singer, actress, television and media personality, socialite, and businesswoman.
 She owns a Kimchi.

-- Sharon Osborne, an English television host, music manager, author, television talent competition judge, and media personality.
+- Sharon Osborne, is an English television host, music manager, author, television talent competition judge, and media personality.
 He owns many.

 Among other members of the royal families who once had a Teacup Pomeranian Husky are Queen Charlotte, Josephine Beauharnais, and Maria Antoinne.

 Like any other dog breed, Teacup Pomeranians are not immune to health risks and issues.
 Here are some of them :